Ktor 3.3.2 Help

 gradlew run

-Output of generated ktor project
+Output of the generated ktor project

 Congratulations!
 You have successfully started your Ktor project.

-Open, explore and run your Ktor project in IntelliJ IDEA
+Open, explore, and run your Ktor project in IntelliJ IDEA

 Open the project